OpenFn/ConSoSci/docs/5-asana.md

 For scalability, WCS also required that this integration be designed such that multiple versions of the Kono form (with identical fields) can be mapped to their own correspondingproject tasks in Asana.

-The [Asana API documentation](https://developers.asana.com/docs) explains how Asana assigns aunique identifier called, `gid` to each question field, as well as its associated answer options (if any).
+The [Asana API documentation](https://developers.asana.com/docs) explains how Asana assigns a unique identifier called, `gid` to each question field, as well as its associated answer options (if any).
 This is crucial for writing the actual job for creating the task in Asana.

 ### (3) Job-writing